aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/update-chart-value-axis/_index.md

   - SDK
   - JSON payload
   - chart axis settings
-last_updated: 2026-07-30
+last_updated: 2024-05-28
 weight: 160
 ---

 # Update Chart Value Axis (POST /valueaxis)

 **Summary:**
 Modify the value axis of a specific chart in an Excel workbook stored in Aspose Cloud.
-You can set bounds, tick units, logarithmic scaling and other axis properties in a single request.
+You can set bounds, tick units, logarithmic scaling, and other axis properties in a single request.

----

 ## Prerequisites

-1. **JWT access token** – obtain a token as described in the [Authentication guide](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/).
+1. **JWT access token** – Obtain a token as described in the [Authentication guide](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/).
 2. The target **workbook** must already be uploaded to Aspose Cloud storage (or the default storage).
-3. Know the **worksheet name** and the **zero‑based chart index** you wish to modify.
+3. Know the **worksheet name** and the **zero-based chart index** you wish to modify.

----

 ## Endpoint